Donald E. Hattin

-He became an Associate Professor in 1960, and a tenured Professor in 1967, continuing in this capacity until his retirement in 1995.
+He became an associate professor in 1960, and a tenured professor in 1967, continuing in this capacity until his retirement in 1995.
 Hattin was an author or co-author of "over 100 scientific publications on numerous topics ranging widely across his fields of study", gaining the nickname "Dr. Chalk" for his knowledge of chalk deposits in Cretaceous strata.
 The Cretaceous shark genus Cretalamna hattini was named for him.

 In 1950, Hattin married his high school sweetheart, Marjorie Elizabeth Macy, to whom he was married for the next 65 years until his death.
 He died from an acute cerebral hemorrhage at the age of 87.

 Writings

-In addition to his scientific writing, Hattin wrote several books for general readers, including two biographies documenting periods of his life:
+In addition to his scientific writing, Hattin wrote several books for general readers, including three biographies documenting periods of his life: